-Our unique auto steering technology automatically selects the preferred hearing direction from which the highest acoustic energy comes, up to two directions simultaneously.
+Our unique auto-steering technology automatically selects the preferred hearing direction from the one or two sources with the highest acoustic energy.

 This allows tracking the dominant speaker even in motion (e.g., a classroom teacher), or automatically switching between speakers in a multi-participant conversation.

-The direction of listening is changed within a few milliseconds, smoothly, so that the listener does not miss even the first syllable at the beginning of the sentence.
+Within a few milliseconds, the direction of listening changes smoothly, so that the listener does not even miss the first syllable at the beginning of the sentence.

 Speech intelligibility test and SNR

 For each product we develop, we perform a speech intelligibility test.
-We use a well known measure, known as “SNR50”, to demonstrate the effect of our technology on speech perception in noise.
+We use a well-known measure – SNR50, to demonstrate the effect of our technology on speech perception in noisy environments.

-SNR50 is a measure of the ratio between the signal and the noise (SNR – signal to noise ratio) allowing the listener to achieve 50% word recognition.
-In other words, we are changing the volume of the signal compared to the noise, until a listener can only recognize 50% words heard in noise.
+SNR50 is a measure of the ratio between the signal and the noise (SNR – signal to noise ratio), allowing the listener to achieve 50% word recognition.
+In other words, we lower the volume of the signal compared to the noise, until a listener can only recognise 50% of the words heard over the background noise.
 This point is their SNR50.
-These tests take place in a sound attenuating room, where listeners hear a target speech coming from the front, and background noise coming from their sides.
-The background noise is comprised of two competing talkers (one talker from each side).
+These tests take place in a sound-attenuating room, where listeners hear target speech coming from the front, and background noise coming from each side.
+The background noise is comprised of two competing voice sources (one on each side) constitute the background noise.
 The volume of the noise is kept constant throughout the experiment, and the target signal volume is reduced adaptively to the listeners response.

 Our test results

-In the experiment, we are testing SNR50 in two conditions – with and without our device.
-For example, normal hearing adults typically show an average improvement of 8dB in SNR50 with the device.
-That is, if they can achieve 50% recognition of words in -4dB SNR (the noise is 4dB louder than the signal), with the device they reach the same performance level in -12dB SNR (the noise is 12dB louder than the signal).
-When the speech sounds are more audible in the presence of noise, it is easier for our brain to identify and recognize the spoken message (here insert a graph of SNR50 with and without).
+In the experiment, we tested SNR50 in two conditions – with and without our device.
+For example, adults with normal hearing typically show an average improvement of 8dB in SNR50 with the device.
+That is, if they can achieve 50% recognition of words in -4dB SNR (the noise is 4dB louder than the signal) without the device, they reach the same performance level in -12dB SNR (the noise is 12dB louder than the signal) with the device.
+When the speech sounds are more audible in the presence of noise, it is easier for our brain to identify and recognise the spoken message.